-Are You Asking Enough Questions to Avoid Startup Nightmares?
+Are You Asking Enough Questions to Avoid A Startup Dream Crusher?

 As a practitioner and advocate of Lean Startup, Design Thinking, Business Model Generation, and Steve Blank’s “Get Out of The Building” mantra, I prefer to think of my level of questioning as Dream Refinement or Dream Launching, but I know it doesn’t always feel that way.

 When You Find Out Your Assumptions Look Different In The Daylight…